Retail Queue Statistics (2026): Wait Times, Abandonment & Lost Sales Data

 These figures highlight an important shift in retail: waiting experience is now part of the customer experience.

-Average Retail Wait Times
+Average Wait Times in Retail (Latest Data)

 Retail waiting times vary widely depending on store size, staffing levels, and time of day.